E-Signature Regulations

 Does your jurisdiction maintain a list of trusted entities to qualify e-signatures?

-This law created special entities named as “certification service providers” who must fulfill certain requirements and conditions to grant electronic signature certificates and allow, as previously indicated, the availability of an advanced electronic signature.
-Certification service providers requires an accreditation granted by a government authority named as “Accrediting Entity” after a procedure in which these providers demonstrate reliability, a secure service, qualified personal, robust systems and products, among other requirements.
+Law no. 19.799 establishes special entities named as “certification service providers” who must fulfill certain requirements and conditions to grant electronic signature certificates and allow the availability of advanced electronic signatures.
+Certification service providers can be accredited by a government authority named as “Accrediting Entity” after a procedure in which these providers demonstrate reliability, a secure service, qualified personal, robust systems and products, among other requirements.
+Advanced electronic signatures may only be provided by accredited certification service providers.
+A list of the “accredited certification service providers” can be found in the following link: https://www.entidadacreditadora.gob.cl/entidades/.

 Please provide a quick overview of the law, i.e., types of contracts that qualify for use with e-signature.

-Law no. 19.799 refers in general terms as to which contracts can be signed with electronic signatures.
-This means that several contracts such as leases, vehicle purchase agreements, service contracts, among others, can be signed electronically.
+Law no. 19.799 refers in general terms as to which contracts can be signed with electronic signatures, and when they require advanced electronic signatures.
+Several contracts such as leases, vehicle purchase agreements, service contracts, among others, can be signed electronically.
 However, the same contract must be signed by everyone electronically.
 Also, this law allows government authorities to sign with electronic signature public documents and resolutions.

 What is the legality of e-signatures in your jurisdiction?
 Are there key exceptions?

-The above-mentioned law considers electronic support equivalent to paper support in terms that contracts signed by means of an electronic signature, are valid in the same way and produce the same legal effects as those granted with handwriting signature on paper (Article 1 and 3 of law).
-However, there are exceptions of documents or contracts that can´t be signed with electronic signature: i/ When law requires a solemnity that is not capable of being fulfilled by electronic document (presence of witnesses); ii/ When law requires the personal concurrence of the parties (contracts that must be granted by public deed like transfer of real estate); iii/ Contracts related to Family Law.
+Law no. 19.799 considers electronic support equivalent to paper support in terms that contracts signed by means of an electronic signature are valid in the same way, and produce the same legal effects, as those granted with handwritten signature on paper (Article 1 and 3 of Law no. 19.799).
+However, there are exceptions of documents or contracts that can’t be signed with electronic signature: i/ When law requires a solemnity that is not capable of being fulfilled by electronic document (e.g. presence of witnesses); ii/ When law requires the personal concurrence of the parties (e.g. contracts that must be granted by public deed, like transfer of real estate); iii/ Contracts related to Family Law.

 What is the e-signature law enforceable in your jurisdiction?